210709cs22/210709cs22/README.md

 - 👋 Hi, I’m @210709cs22
-- 👀 I’m interested in coding sites
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m a freshman student at Akfa Unuversity
+- 💞️ I’m a freshman student at Akfa University
 - 📫 How to reach me 21au063@akfauniversity.org

 <!---